Fatigue Failure: How Can You Tell?

 How do I know if I have a fatigue failure?

 Let’s assume that your product has experienced a failure of some sort.
 What might indicate the nature of the failure?
 If we look at the broken component, we can first look for a brittle or ductile failure mode on the fracture surface.
 In metals, a ductile failure is generally indicative of static failure.
 Conversely, fatigue in metals often causes a brittle fracture.
-In the simplest terms, in a ductile failure there will often be a large deformation or deflection within the part.
-This deformation gives an advance warning of eminent failure.
+In the simplest terms, in a ductile failure, there will often be a large deformation or deflection within the part.
+This deformation gives an advance warning of imminent failure.

 Fatigue failure occurs based on crack formation and crack propagation.
 As a crack initiates, it may be hard to notice much change until the crack size reaches a critical limit.
 By then it may be too late.
 A quick analysis of the fracture surface of a fatigue failure will often show features casually referred to as “beach marks”.
 These indicate the propagation of the failure from the initial cracks.
 Once the crack size has reached a critical level, it will propagate very rapidly until the fracture is complete.